imandra-ai/batrpc/batrpc-otel/_doc-dir/README.md

 Protobuf also generates (de)serialization code for these types, and bundles for the services.

-Each side of a connection can emit requests to the other side (acting as a "client"), and host services that receive requests from the other side (acting as "server").
 Multiple services can be provided on a single connection, provided they have distinct names.